DogeTheBeast/College_notes/CHEM 154/Unit 8/Entropy.md

 where, *v* is the stoichiometric coefficient.

 Heavier molecules have higher entropies.
-Hence,
+Therefore, more complex products are

 $${\LARGE Gases > Liquids > Solids}$$